 In the 2012 Olympics many saw an interesting addition to the uniforms of athletes: colorful stripes of tape on the shoulders, backs, and legs.
 This Kinesio Tape was the “therapy” of choice on the part of the supporting medical staff caring for the Olympic athletes.
 The goal was to ease muscle pain and improve muscle function.

 Kinesio Tape is elasticized tape that is thought to relief muscle pain and improve muscle function.
-Statistical evidence supporting the use of kineosiotape is insignificant, yet more and more professional athletes are using it.
+Statistical evidence supporting the use of Kinesio Tape is insignificant, yet more and more professional athletes are using it.
 Power Balance bracelets were all the rage not too long ago, so perhaps this is a similar trend.
 This tells me that people aren’t basing their choices on science, but rather on celebrity popularity.

 Kinesio Tape is not a long-term solution to muscle pain or muscle dysfunction.

 Better movement doesn’t come from applying Kinesio Tape to one’s body any more than a better tennis swing will come from wearing the same tennis outfit as Serena Williams.
-Re-educating movement patterns improves movement.
+Reeducating movement patterns will improve movement.

 Here’s why Kinesio Tape doesn’t work and how you can get muscle pain relief and improved muscle function/athletic performance:

 Nothing that anybody does to you can change what your brain and muscles are doing.

 This method is the best kept secret in the field of healthcare, pain management, and athletic performance.
 Athletic trainers, physical therapists, massage therapists and body workers can be at the forefront of athletic training and rehabilitation using the clinical techniques and movements of Hanna Somatics.
-It’s simple, scientific, easy, fun and comfortable.
-And it will change your life and maybe even save your sports career.
+It’s simple, scientific, easy, fun, and comfortable.
+And it will change your life and maybe even save your athletic career.

 If you’re interested in a participating in a professional certification training in Clinical Somatic Education, or becoming a Somatic Exercise Coach, contact Essential Somatics for information.